The stakes are enormous.

 But the system is sketchy, subject to change, and can be withdrawn by Brussels at virtually the drop of a hat.
 It will also be available only to certain parts of the finance sector such as securities trading.
 Wholesale and retail banking, retail investment funds, payments and insurance brokers will all be excluded.
 It’s also unclear what will happen to London’s highly lucrative clearing business over the long haul.

 Yet — barring a humiliating Brexit policy U-turn by the May government that includes the withdrawal of article 50, and thus walking back from Brexit — that is as good as it’s likely to get for the UK’s financial services industry, which currently provides around £250 billion pounds each year to the UK economy and employs more than 1.1 million people.
+One firm in London, Pearl Accountants advised that they saw a decline in the number of new startups in 2019 due to the uncertainly of Brexit.

 That said, London’s financial services are yet to suffer the mayhem that was widely forecast to follow the Brexit vote.
 The dire predictions by economists, bankers, and financial consultants that tens of thousands of financial-sector jobs would uproot to the continent have not come to pass.
 Most big bank relocations are in the low hundreds rather than the thousands.
 Even E&Y concedes that £800 billion of balance-sheet assets is a drop in the vast ocean of assets owned or managed by City-based firms.
 The U.K. banking sector alone is estimated to have almost £8 trillion in assets.
 And heavy breathing is underway in the UK parliament to avoid a no-deal Brexit.
 But if the parliament fails in that task and the UK crashes out on March 29, well, then, some of the math will need to be revised.
 By Don Quijones.